Bored? Punk Fashion Lookbooks And Youth Culture in the 1970’s

-Artwork by Michael Costiff prints on cotton canvas.
+Artwork Michael Costiff prints on cotton canvas.
 Please do not reprint or reuse without any permission of the artwork artist or owners permission.
 Please look at the bottom of this post.
-An typically expression from the 70’s punk rebellious attitude.
-I bought these cotton artworks in the end of the 90’s and just found them in my clothing warehouse a few days ago.
-I used them to customize denim jacket with them.
+A typical expression from the 70’s punk rebellious attitude.
+I bought these cotton artworks at the end of the 90’s and just found them in my clothing warehouse a few days ago.
+I used them to customize a denim jacket with them.
 I let them speak for themselves.
-However, punk style is a sustainable DIY fashion cultural statement.
+However, punk style is a sustainable D.I.Y.
+Fashion cultural statement.
 Punks usually bought used clothes and transferred their ideas into a remade and remixed new version of the old garments.
-This gave the outfits a personal look were hardly anyone looked the same.
+This gave the outfits a personal look hardly anyone looked the same.

 Paradise club, The Rocky and Vortex at Crackers every Monday and Tuesday in Wardour Street

 The parade of the punks, with their cropped, dyed hair, torn T-shirts and safety pins is becoming a great attraction.
 The punks hang out in their two favourite shops – Seditionaries’ and Boy.
 There they can pick up a nice pair of bondage trousers … at an un-shabby